jadengil802-sys/Ni/README.md

-Stealing peoples toys, brain rock characters, buildings, and rebirth  stealing peoples toys, brain rock characters, buildings and rebirth and collecting money
+Stealing peoples toys, brain rock characters, buildings, and rebirth  stealing peoples toys, brain rock characters, buildings and rebirth and collecting money but the weapons are guns, swords, slap, hand